njeleniauskas/audio-player/readme.md

 <br>

 #### Adding Breakpoints
-If needed, users can define custom breakpoints for this player.
+If needed, custom breakpoints can be defined for this player.
 This allows the player to change its layout and reflow correctly, maintaining the logical `Tab` order needed.

 To add a breakpoint, simply include the `breakpoint` argument with a key representing the breakpoint value, and the layout order of the player as an array of strings (default shown below):